lzxdale/Free_Proxy_Pool/README.md

 Free_proxy_websites used:
 - www.openproxy.space/free-proxy-list
 - www.free-proxy-list.net
-- www.free-proxy.cz # this website down after the spider is finished
+- www.free-proxy.cz # the website down after the spider is finished, not useable now

-The spider Max RE_try time is set to 2 in the setting.py(by default is 3) Only crawling Proxy ip and port, more can be added in the pipeline file if needed.
+The spider Max RE_try time is set to 2 in the setting.py (by default is 3) Only crawling Proxy ip and port, more can be added in the pipeline.py if needed.

 After crawling the above website, all possible ip is stored into proxy_file.csv